pyladies/global-conference/content/news/save_the_date.md

 Save the date!
 The conference will take place on December 6th-8th, where we’ll gather together for a weekend filled with insightful talks, engaging panels, and collaborative networking opportunities.

+Sign up to volunteer with us!
+Read more on our [Volunteer](/volunteer) page.

 Call for proposals will open soon!

-In the meantime, you can stay updated by:
+In the meantime, you can stay up to date by:
 - Following us on various social media channels: [Mastodon](https://fosstodon.org/@pyladiescon), [Twitter/X](https://twitter.com/pyladiescon), [Instagram](https://instagram.com/pyladiescon), and [LinkedIn](https://www.linkedin.com/company/pyladiescon)
 - Subscribe to our [RSS Feed](https://conference.pyladies.com/index.xml)

-Sign up to volunteer with us!
-Read more on our [Volunteer](/volunteer) page.